Service Single Image

 Benign Paroxysmal Positional Vertigo (BPPV) Assessment & Treatment in Toronto

-Benign Paroxysmal Positional Vertigo, or BPPV, is one of the most common causes of true vertigo.
-People with BPPV typically describe sudden, spinning dizziness — either feeling like they are spinning or that the room is spinning — that is triggered by changes in head or body position.
-Episodes often happen when turning in bed, bending down, looking up, or getting up too quickly.
+Benign paroxysmal positional vertigo, or BPPV, is one of the most common causes of true vertigo.
+People with BPPV typically describe sudden, spinning dizziness.
+They may feel like they are spinning or that the room is spinning around them.
+These episodes are triggered by changes in head or body position and often happen when turning in bed, bending down, looking up, or getting up too quickly.
 The spinning sensation may be accompanied by nausea, imbalance, or sometimes headaches.
 Even though the vertigo feels intense, each episode usually lasts less than a minute.

-BPPV occurs when tiny calcium carbonate crystals (often called “ear crystals”) become dislodged from their normal location and move into one of the inner ear’s semicircular canals.
-These canals help regulate balance and head movement.
+BPPV occurs when tiny calcium carbonate crystals (often called "ear crystals") become dislodged from their normal location and move into one of the inner ear's semicircular canals.
+These canals are part of the vestibular system and help regulate balance and head movement.
 When the crystals shift abnormally, they send false motion signals to the brain, creating the spinning sensation.
-Although BPPV can be frightening and disruptive, the good news is that it is rarely serious and is highly treatable with specific repositioning techniques.
+Although BPPV can be frightening and disruptive, the good news is that it is rarely serious and responds well to specific repositioning techniques.

-At AudioSense, we diagnose BPPV using a gold-standard bedside test called the Dix-Hallpike maneuver, along with additional positional screening when needed.
-Once we confirm which canal is affected, we treat the condition with targeted repositioning procedures designed to guide the crystals back to where they belong.
-Your audiologist is trained in several evidence-based maneuvers, including the Epley, Semont, Gufoni, and Brandt-Daroff techniques.
-These treatments are safe, effective, and often resolve symptoms quickly.
-Many patients experience major improvement after just one session, though some require two or three treatments depending on the canal involved and how long the symptoms have been present.
+At AudioSense in Toronto and Markham, we diagnose BPPV using a gold-standard bedside test called the Dix-Hallpike maneuver, along with additional positional screening when needed.
+Once we confirm which canal is affected, we treat the condition with targeted repositioning therapy designed to guide the crystals back to where they belong.
+Your vestibular audiologist is trained in several evidence-based maneuvers, including the Epley, Semont, Gufoni, and Brandt-Daroff techniques.
+These vertigo treatments are safe, effective, and often resolve symptoms quickly.
+Many patients experience major improvement after just one session, though some require two or three treatments depending on the canal involved and how long the symptoms have been present

 Reach Us Now!